nanpiyaporn/nanpiyaporn/README.md

 # Hello World!
 ## 👋 My name is Piyaporn Puangprasert.
 My nickname is Nan.
-## I am a Business Analytics and Information Technology (BAIT) major at Rutgers University(New Brunswick, NJ).
+### I am a Business Analytics and Information Technology (BAIT) major student at Rutgers University(New Brunswick, NJ).
 ## Master of Information Technology and Analytics (MITA) program starts in 2025.

 - 🌱 I’m currently learning the Java program language